ObeliskCode/Net-Ghost-SE/README.md

 # Net Ghost Science Engine (Linux)
-Net Ghost Engine is a lightweight C++ 3D Game Engine designed solely for the OpenGL API.
-The libraries included by Net Ghost Engine offer a feature complete C++ enviroment for making almost any video game feature now and in the future for MIT licensable projects.
+Net Ghost Science Engine is a lightweight C++ 3D Game Engine designed solely for the OpenGL API.
+The libraries included by Net Ghost Science Engine offer a feature complete C++ enviroment for making almost any video game feature now and in the future for MIT licensable projects.
 The Engine is being built to support artificial intelligence tooling built into the engine.
 I plan to develop a cmd only version of NGSE for 0 overhead in training image based artificial intelligence.
+I plan to support networking only through p2p to hopefully try to opensource the engines "networking" development.

 ## BUILD INSTRUCTIONS
 ```bash